Salvias: The Heart of the Low Maintenance Garden

 Unleashing Creativity: Salvias in the Garden Tapestry

-The true magic of salvias lies in their ability to mingle with other garden denizens, creating combinations that spark joy and wonder.
+The true magic of salvias lies in their ability to mingle with other plants, creating combinations that spark joy and wonder.

 Pair them with grasses for texture, echinacea for a prairie look, or roses for a cottage garden feel.
 The possibilities are as limitless as your imagination.

-As the season wanes, salvias continue to stand tall, offering seeds to feathered friends and moments of beauty amid the autumnal fade. (save some seeds to sow in early Spring the following year)
+As the season winds down, salvias continue to stand tall, offering seeds to feathered friends and moments of beauty amid the autumnal fade. (save some seeds to sow in early Spring the following year)

 They remind us that gardens are not just spaces of beauty but sanctuaries of life, connecting us to the natural world in profound ways.